iRapha/irapha.github.io/blog/_posts/2020-07-09-tear-down-our-statues.md

 all be cancelled.
 Tear down our statues!

 ---
-Thanks to Joshua Morton, Raksha Muthukumar, and Angie Palm for thoughtful comments and discussion.
+Thanks to Sam Altman, Joshua Morton, Raksha Muthukumar, Angie Palm and Natalia Bilenko for thoughtful comments and discussion.

 ---
 [^1]: “Punitive” cancel culture is a story for another time.